UK Balance of Payments, The Pink Book: 2024

 Data sources

-Balance of payments statistics are compiled from a variety of sources, produced in the national accounts sector and financial accounts (SFA) framework.
-Some of the main sources used in the compilation include:
+Balance of payments statistics are compiled from a variety of sources produced in the national accounts sector and financial accounts (SFA) framework.
+Some of the main sources used in the compilation are:

 • overseas trade statistics (HM Revenue and Customs (HMRC))